hjoliver/cylc-doc/src/tutorial/scheduling/graphing.rst

 .. ifslides::

    .. rubric:: In this practical we will create a new Cylc workflow and write a
-      graph for it to use.
+      graph of tasks for it to run.

    Next session: :ref:`tutorial-integer-cycling`